Dammmien/brackets-various-improvements/README.md

 - Add a toLowerCase and toUpperCase features in the contextual menu.
 - Add a super clipboard features Ctrl+Alt+C to copy and Ctrl+Alt+V to paste.
 (In this way you can have two separate clipboard)
 - Add a close button in the file tree that allows you to close all the opened folders when you are lost in your project.
+- Add a files search that allow you to find a file in your project using filter by filename or extension